Do You Need Car Insurance to Drive?

 blueCheck icon

-If you don't own a car but drive regularly, a non-owner policy provides liability coverage and keeps your insurance history active, which helps you pay less when you buy a vehicle.
+A non-owner policy for drivers who don't own a car provides liability coverage and keeps your insurance history active, helping you pay less when you buy a vehicle.

 Is Car Insurance Required to Drive?